RFID Systems in

 When it comes to the question of RFID and Patient Safety, the FDA has adopted a neutral stance: "The FDA is not aware of any adverse events associated with RFID."

 USING THE RIGHT RFID SYSTEMS FOR HEALTHCARE

-Institutions deploy RFID tracking solutions designed for the healthcare environment to build safety and traceability into healthcare processes by enabling you to automatically track, monitor, and safeguard instruments, equipment, supplies, and staff.
+Institutions deploy RFID tracking solutions designed for the healthcare environment to build safety and traceability into their processes, enabling them to automatically track, monitor, and safeguard instruments, equipment, supplies, and staff.